yury-gorbachev/OpenVINO_Retinaface/README.md

 # RetinaFace in OpenVINO

-This is OpenVINO based demo for RetinaFace.
+This is OpenVINO based webcam demo for RetinaFace (Simultaneous face and landmark detection).
 Forked from PyTorch implementation that is available here: [https://github.com/wang-xinyu/Pytorch_Retinaface](https://github.com/wang-xinyu/Pytorch_Retinaface).

 Torch dependency for demo has been eliminated and code can run without it.
 Some postprocessing steps are kept as is with minimal optimizations performed.